 They applied, interviewed, completed the physical fitness assessments and here they are: the 15 members of our new warden class.

 Wardens in Action12 Months of Warden World: A holiday postcard of a year in pictures

-November 16, 2015 Welcome to Warden Wire's periodic feature, FAQs: Special Edition - 2015 Gun-Deer Season.
+November 2, 2016 Welcome to the second chapter of Warden Wire's feature FAQs: Special Edition - 2016 Gun-Deer Season.
 These special edition FAQs were taken by the DNR Call Center, the Department of Natural Resources' conservation wardens and the Bureau of Wildlife Management.
-Today's topics include transportation of deer, use of ATVs and UTVs, free limited blaze orange caps again this year and more.
+Today's topics include tagging deer and harvest registration.
 The Call Center is staffed daily, 7 a.m. - 10 p.m., and offers bilingual service in Spanish and Hmong.
 The DNR Call Center staff is happy to help you with any and all of your questions.
 The number is 1-888-936-7463.

 Last revised: Friday, February 19, 2016